VincentMasselis/RxBluetoothKotlin/README.md

 All the 3 uniques exceptions are containing the required data to understand why it failed.
 For example `CharacteristicWriteDeviceDisconnected` has 5 fields, `bluetoothDevice`, `status`, `service`, `characteristic` and `value`, all of theses fields should helps you to understand what's going on.

 ## Demo app
 If you're not familiar with the Bluetooth Low Energy API or if you want to try this lib, you can build and run the [demo app](https://github.com/VincentMasselis/RxBluetoothKotlin/tree/master/dev-app) from this repo.
+Demo app is meant to be used in conjunction with an ESP32 running the companion sketch.

 <img src="https://github.com/VincentMasselis/RxBluetoothKotlin/raw/master/assets/pictures/demo-scan-activity.jpg" width="250"> <img src="https://github.com/VincentMasselis/RxBluetoothKotlin/raw/master/assets/pictures/demo-device-activity.jpg" width="250">